tomek-skrond/k8s-learning-path/docs/namespaces/namespaces.md

 ### Create Namespace in K8s

-`smol` snippet that creates a namespace of a desired name:
+A `smol` snippet that creates a namespace of a desired name:

 ```
 NAME=proxy-training